What Is the Difference Between a Dentist and a Periodontist?

 To have healthy teeth, the gums also need to be healthy.
 If they’re not, they can become infected and unable to support your teeth.

-During their training, they learn about surgical procedures, periodontal treatment, dental implant placement, and non-surgical procedures.
+During their training, they learn about periodontal treatment, surgical procedures, dental implant placement, and non-surgical procedures such as scaling & root planing (deep cleaning).

 What Is Gum Disease?